pulsar-projects/open-code-snippets/flutter-hackathon-2020-awesome-list/readme.md

 - [buffetlocator](https://github.com/MendyMarcus/LocatorBuffet) - An app to find & place food around your city
 - [Bubble Tasker](https://github.com/RobertBrunhage/bubble-tasker) - Its sole purpose is to make you calm and focused on your tasks ([demo app](https://bubble-tasker.codemagic.app/#/)) ([video](https://youtu.be/SK9qVOc8cuQ))
 - [C1O2](https://github.com/suvansh-rana/koders-flutter) - futuristic app which calculates your carbon footprint
+- [Cheffresh](https://github.com/FreshOver/cheffresh) Home cooks can get back in business, safely and efficiently.
+They cook food in bulk, fresh for a collection time.
+Neighbours reserve food. ([video](https://youtu.be/zl8voaFNOcE))
 - [CleanStreets](https://github.com/TheN00bs/Clean-Streets) - Go Green, Digitalization and Eco Friendly (Google API Maps SDK for Android Mongo DB, PyMongo Firebase Authentication Flask Python Server)
 - [Codiv-2078](https://github.com/Co-div/codiv-2078) - Scan various devices and earn points for the device they scanned. ([video](https://youtu.be/8YyDhZxYeOs))
 - [Cyberpunk 2020](https://github.com/codesolutions101/cyberpunk2020) - One for all accessibility app with Futuristic UI ([video](https://youtu.be/pESkEwdqtX8))